Psi Chi

 Benefits of Being a Member

 Psi Chi is a springboard for professional growth.
-Members have opportunities to promote their research, gain national and international recognition, meet and interact with leaders in their field, and meet Psi Chi members of other chapters who also will be future leaders.
+Members have opportunities to promote their research, gain national and international recognition, meet and interact with leaders in their field, and connect with Psi Chi members from other chapters who will also become future leaders.

 The experience gained by working with Psi Chi is excellent for building up a resumé.
 Additionally, the U.S. government recognizes membership in Psi Chi as meeting one of the requirements for entrance at the GS-7 level in the federal service.